Skip to Content

 • Conservation Status: Threatened, with habitat loss and fragmentation posing major threats

 Juveniles are distinguishable from adults by their rufous to pale brown coloration with dark flight feathers.
 The Spanish Imperial Eagle’s call is a clear and repeated “owk.”
-Its continued existence today is due in large part to vigorous conservation efforts aimed at protecting this majestic raptor.
+Its continued existence is largely due to vigorous conservation efforts aimed at protecting this majestic raptor.

 Greater Spotted Eagle